aomlomics/tourmaline/README.md

 #### Rules

 Snakemake works by executing rules, defined in the `Snakefile`.
 Rules specify commands and outputs but most critically inputs, which dictate which other rules must be run beforehand to generate those inputs.
 By defining pseudo-rules at the beginning of the `Snakefile`, we can specify desired endpoints as "inputs" that force execution of the whole workflow or just part of it.
-When a snakemake command is run, only those rules that need to be executed to produce the requested inputs will be run.
+When a Snakemake command is run, only those rules that need to be executed to produce the requested inputs will be run.
+Before proceeding, you should familiarize yourself with Snakemake using the [documentation](https://snakemake.readthedocs.io), and create your own simple Snakemake workflow to understand how it works.

 Tourmaline provides Snakemake rules for Deblur (single-end) and DADA2 (single-end and paired-end).
-For each type of processing, the `denoise` rule runs steps 1 and 2 (import data and denoising), the `diversity` rule runs steps 3 through 5 (representative sequence curation, core diversity analyses, and QC report), and the `stats` rule runs group significance and other tests.
-Pausing after step 2 allows you to filter your biom table and representative sequences before proceeding.
+For each type of processing, the `denoise` rule imports data and runs denoising (steps 1 and 2), the `diversity` rule does representative sequence curation and core diversity analyses (steps 3 and 4), the `stats` rule runs group significance and other tests (optional), and the `report` rule generates the QC report (step 5).
+Pausing after step 2 allows you to make changes before proceeding:

+* Check the table summaries and representative sequence lengths to determine if Deblur or DADA2 parameters need to be modified.
+If so, you can rename the output directories and then rerun the `denoise` rule.
+* View the table visualization to decide an appropriate subsampling (rarefaction) depth.
+Then modify the parameters `alpha_max_depth` and `core_sampling_depth` in `config.yaml`.
+* Filter your biom table and representative sequences to remove unwanted sequences.
 For example, if your amplicon is 16S rRNA, you may want to filter out chloroplast/mitochondria sequences.
+You should keep the same filenames so that Snakemake will recognize them; you can save the old versions with different names if you don't want to overwrite them.

 ##### Deblur (single-end)